bangordailynews/Docs-to-WordPress/readme.txt

 In docs, the ID looks a little something like this in the URL: #folders/folder.0.!--ID STARTS HERE, after the 0 and the period --!

 == Changelog ==

+= 0.4-beta =
+Use HTTPS instead of HTTP, per new Google API spec.

 = 0.3-beta =
 In extend-clean.php, extract the styles and apply them so bolding and italicizing goes through.
 Also, don't strip heading styles.
 Props nacin and  Rob Flaherty.